 How Does Sliding Keep The Quarterback Safe?

-When the quarterback slides in the open field, the ball is down exactly where the quarterback started his slide.
+When the quarterback slides into the open field, the ball is down exactly where the quarterback started his slide.
 The benefit of sliding is the quarterback won’t have to absorb any contact from the defensive player.

 The sliding technique from a quarterback looks similar to that of a baseball slide.
-Running at full speed, they will extend one leg out and keep the other leg behind.
+Running at full speed, they extend one leg out and keep the other behind.
 This feet-first technique will make the defensive player slow down or hit with a cleat.